RayanBassetti/qvsta-movieslist-rayanbassetti/README.md

 # What does it do :

-- Based on TheMovieDb(https://www.themoviedb.org/), this React app displays movies according
-- to specific terms indicated by the user.
+- Based on TheMovieDb(https://www.themoviedb.org/), this React app displays movies according to specific terms indicated by the user.
+- The user can :
+    - search a movie name
+    - search a year
+    - search a specific movie genre
+    - view the page of a specific movie

 - WORK IN PROGRESS.